NBA Rumors: Pelicans Purposely Sabotaged Lakers For Tampering With Anthony Davis, Brian Windhorst Speculates

 According to Yahoo Sports’ Jack Baer, the perception that the Pelicans sabotaged the Lakers for tampering with Anthony Davis could make for a “great revenge story.”
 However, he added that there’s a chance this could also hurt New Orleans in the long run, as other teams might see the Pelicans as “less credible” if it’s proven that they were really acting in bad faith against the Lakers.

 As for the Los Angeles Lakers, there’s a possibility their dogged pursuit of Davis could end up being much ado about nothing if recent rumors are to be believed.
-On Wednesday, the New York Times‘ Marc Stein tweeted that Davis plans to play out the rest of his contract with the Pelicans if he isn’t traded before the deadline, and would rather enter free agency in the summer of 2020 “no matter where he lands” before that time.
+On Wednesday, the New York Times’ Marc Stein tweeted that Davis plans to play out the rest of his contract with the Pelicans if he isn’t traded before the deadline and would rather enter free agency in the summer of 2020 “no matter where he lands” before that time.

 “That would likely hamper the Lakers’ interest in Davis, as trading away your entire young core for a player who might leave after one season is an extraordinarily risky move, even if the Pelicans really were serious in discussions,” Yahoo Sports’ Baer commented.